makoConstruct/termpose/README.md

 word_wrap 'true
 ```
 I think that works out very well.
 Note that `'`s are required for all non-string keys in order to, for instance, differentiate `true` from the string `"true"`, and `"`s alone would not do this, as, once parsed through the termpose filter, there is no perceptible difference between the terms `"true"` and a `true`.

-Caveat: Does not preserve the difference between js inputs `"a"` and `'a'`.
-It also cannot be formatted as a single line due to the unnamed but implicit root element.